maxspencer/collapsible-diffs/README.md

 # Collapsible Diffs

-An addon to let you collapse individual files when viewing diffs on Github
+A Firefox addon which lets you collapse/expand each file when viewing pull requests and diffs on Github.

+## Install

+Just open one of the XPI packages from the [releases page](https://github.com/maxspencer/collapsible-diffs/releases) in Firefox.